ComedicChimera/Rezonate/README.md

-# Rezonate
+# About
-Rezonate is a powerful music bot for Discord.
-It was build by a solo dev and will still be receiving improvements.
+***Rezonate*** is a powerful music bot for Discord.
+It was built to be simple, and easy to use.
+It should also deliver reasonably clear sound.

+It was built by a solo dev whom'st'd've just wanted to listen to music.

 # Installation
 *Bot is not live yet :(*